ricky-ma/MLModelComparison/README.md

 Comparison of machine learning models built from scratch, trained and tested on the MNIST dataset.
 Models and techniques implemented include K-nearest neighbours, linear/logistical multi-class regression, standard/stochastic gradient descent, principal component analyses, support vector machines, neural networks, and convolution neural networks.

 ## Introduction
+The MNIST dataset consists of 70,000 examples of handwritten digits, split into 60,000 training examples and 10,000 test examples.
+Classification on this dataset involves labeling each handwritten digit as an integer from 0 to 9.
+Numerous machine learning models exist for multi-class classification problems like this.
+This project covers 5 different approaches, from linear regression to convolutional neural nets, using various optimization, regularization, and  hyperparameter tuning techniques.

 ## Methods